FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_intro/apriltag-intro.rst

 AprilTag is a popular camera-based technology, using a scanned image similar to a QR Code.

-The new FTC SDK version 8.2 now includes key capabilities of AprilTag and EasyOpenCV, an FTC-optimized interface with OpenCV for image processing.
+The new SDK version 8.2 now includes key capabilities of AprilTag and EasyOpenCV, a *FIRST* Tech Challenge-optimized interface with OpenCV for image processing.
 These methods are packaged for convenient use by **Java and Blocks programmers**.

 By default, the SDK can detect the ID code for any AprilTag in the 36h11 family.

-For AprilTags in a default or custom tag Library, the FTC interface provides calculated **pose** estimates (position and rotation) from the **camera’s frame of reference**.
+For AprilTags in a default or custom tag Library, the interface provides calculated **pose** estimates (position and rotation) from the **camera’s frame of reference**.
 The source data is also available for advanced teams.